GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 May you someday be carbon neutral.
+> 🥠 A foolish man listens to his heart.
+A wise man listens to cookies.

 ### Where you can find me